dziubenzo/odin-rock-paper-scissors/README.md

-# Odin Project - Rock Paper Scissors
+# Odin Project - Rock Paper Scissors (UI Version)

 ## About
 UI implementation of a classic game of Rock Paper Scissors.

 ## How to Play
-* TODO
+* Click one of the buttons with weapons.
+* View the result of each round below the buttons.
-* First to five wins.
+* First to get five points wins.
+* Good luck!